dthuesen/rock-paper-scissors/README.md

 To start the test run type: **`ng test`**

+**PERFORMANCE TIP: Improving performance for test cycles:**
+The standard call for the test is ng test but this leads to a slow pace of the test cycles. turning off the source maps makes it fast as a flash For turning off the source maps call **`ng test --sourcemaps=false`**

+Another way to speed-up the testing is to set a focus to only one spec or suite with using `fdescribe()` or `fit()`.
+Or with turning off several suites with `xdescribe()`.

+The speed issue is under observation and there are already some fixes.
+Maybe a new version of the cli will get big improvements.
+For following the issue ticket on github see "Test development cycle is slow unless sourcemaps are turned off#5423".

 **Some test suites or specs are disabled because of interferences between some tests.**

 ### Generate a test coverage report